 - Monitoring progress through close tracking and termly meetings between class teachers and SENCo

-- Pupils may be referred to the school SENCo at any time by class teacher or parent/carer to discuss any concerns
+- Pupils may be referred to the school SENCo at any time by class teacher or parent/carer to discuss any concerns, these will then be assessed by a specialist learning support teacher

 Who are the key people at Warden Hill Junior School available to discuss concerns about pupil’s difficulties?